Logan Wyatt

-Logan Thomas Wyatt (born November 15, 1997) is an American professional baseball first baseman for the Lake Country DockHounds of the American Association of Professional Baseball.
+Logan Thomas Wyatt (born November 15, 1997) is an American professional baseball first baseman who is a free agent.
 He played college baseball for the Louisville Cardinals and was selected by the San Francisco Giants in the second round of the 2019 Major League Baseball draft.

 Amateur career

 Wyatt attended North Bullitt High School in Shepherdsville, Kentucky.
 He signed to play college baseball at the University of Louisville during his senior year.
 As a senior, he batted .412 with five home runs, 55 RBIs, and seven stolen bases and was named to the All-State baseball team for the third time in his high school career.
 Undrafted out of high school in the 2016 Major League Baseball draft, he enrolled at Louisville to play college baseball for the Louisville Cardinals.

 In 2017, as a freshman at Louisville, Wyatt appeared in only 18 games, batting .167.
 That summer, he played in the New England Collegiate Baseball League with the Sanford Mainers where he hit .258 in 22 games.
 Wyatt broke out as a sophomore in 2018.
 In 64 games, he slashed .339/.490/.522 with six home runs and 69 RBIs and was named to the All-ACC First Team.
 After the season, he played in the Cape Cod Baseball League for the Orleans Firebirds and was named to the All League Team.
 In 2019, Wyatt's junior year, he batted .283 with nine home runs and 53 RBIs in 69 games and was named to the All-ACC Second Team.